 across Manchuria.
 Recall that Truman had just written in diary "Fini Japs" when the Soviets would declare war, even without the Bomb.
 (See new evidence that it was the Soviet declaration

 of war, more than the atomic bombing, that was the decisive factor in Japan's

 —Halfway around the world from Tinian, on board the ship Augusta steaming home for the USA after the Potsdam meeting, President Truman relaxes.
+His announcement on the bombing--calling the large city merely a "military base"--has already been written.
 Truman’s order to use the bomb had simply stated that it could be used any time after August 1 so he had nothing to do but watch and wait.
 The order included the directive to use a second bomb, as well, without a built-in pause to gauge the results of the first and the Japanese response—even though the Japanese were expected, by Truman and others, to push surrender feelers, even without the bomb, with Russia’s entry into the war on August 7.